willquinn/legend-data-monitor/docs/source/manuals/inspect_plots.rst

 ------------

 After the code has run, shelve object files containing the data and plots generated for the inspected parameters/subsystems are produced, together with a pdf file containing all the generated plots and a log file containing running information.
+In particular, the last two files are created for each inspected subsystem (pulser, geds, spms).

 Files are usually collected in the output folder specified in the ``output`` config entry: